silicon-slopes-engineer-workshop/meetup_resources/DOCS.md

 ## Purpose and Goals
 Master the Craft of Software Engineering - Level Up Each Week!
 With hands on Pair Coding!

+Principles:
+KEYS to Focus on:
+* Technical communication
+* Master programming fundamentals, pay more attention to architecture than to programming.
+* Master Style: Patterns: Best practices
+* Become a creative, excellent  problem solver -  aka improve analytical/logic/thinking skills “Programming languages, tools, and methodologies come and go.
+That’s why it pays to get as much experience as you can with as many languages and frameworks as possible.
+Focus on the programming fundamentals, because the basics never change; pay more attention to architecture than to programming.
+If you feel certain that there’s only one right way to do something, it’s probably time for a reality check.
+Dogma can hamper your ability to learn new things, and make you slow to adapt to change.”

 ## Expectations